calvinalkan/better-wordpress-hooks/README.md

 This action hook provides the order_id of the created order and the form submission data.
 We will create a working example of this functionality in incremental steps improving it slowly.

 1. Create an event object.
-Event objects are plain PHP object that do not store any logic.
+Event objects are plain PHP objects that do not store any logic.

 ```php
 class HighValueOrderCreated extends AcmeEvents {